Tolkien and race: Legacy

 Discussions of race in Middle-earth have continued as filmmakers have sought to depict orcs and other races.
 The journalist David Ibata writes that the orcs in Peter Jackson's Tolkien films look much like "the worst depictions of the Japanese drawn by American and British illustrators during World War II."
 The science fiction author N. K. Jemisin writes that "Orcs are fruit of the poison vine that is human fear of 'the Other'."
 Tally calls the orcs a demonised enemy, despite (he writes) Tolkien's objections to the demonisation of the enemy in the two World Wars.
-Reviewing Robert Stuart's 2022 book Tolkien, Race, and Racism in Middle-earth, Tally writes that while the book is valuable and thorough, Stuart's "desire to absolve Tolkien... is understandable, but it is important to recognize and to emphasize the truth lest the threats posed by white supremacists... be too easily dismissed or underestimated."
+Reviewing Robert Stuart's 2022 book Tolkien, Race, and Racism in Middle-earth, Tally writes that while the book is valuable and thorough, Stuart's "desire to absolve Tolkien ... is understandable, but it is important to recognize and to emphasize the truth lest the threats posed by white supremacists ... be too easily dismissed or underestimated."

-The Lord of the Rings: The Rings of Power, a series about events in the Second Age long before the events in the War of the Ring, screened from September 2022, has attracted "fierce debate" about its handling of race.
-This is through its casting of "people of color" in roles as Dwarves, Harfoots (precursors of Hobbits) and Elves.
+The Lord of the Rings: The Rings of Power, a series about events in the Second Age long before the events in the War of the Ring, screened from September 2022, has according to Sam Thielman attracted "fierce debate" about its handling of race.
+This is, Thielman states, through its casting of "people of color" in roles as Dwarves, Harfoots (precursors of Hobbits) and Elves.
 The casting has pleased some fans but angered others who feel that the fantasy genre is and must remain white.
 Many of those hostile to the casting have cited a statement misattributed to Tolkien: "Evil cannot create anything new, it can only spoil and destroy".
 (Note: In the chapter "The Tower of Cirith Ungol" in The Return of the King (Book 6, chapter 1), Tolkien has the character Frodo say "The Shadow that bred them can only mock, it cannot make: not real things of its own.
-I don't think it gave life to the orcs, it only ruined them and twisted them;" A statement by a fictional character may be suggestive of the opinion of the author.
+I don't think it gave life to the orcs, it only ruined them and twisted them".
+A statement by a fictional character may be suggestive of the opinion of the author.
 See also Tolkien's sentience dilemma.)
 The cast of the series have spoken out against racism aimed at the actors involved.
 The fantasy author Neil Gaiman, defending the casting, commented that "Tolkien described the Harfoots as "browner of skin" than the other hobbits.
 So I think anyone grumbling is either racist or hasn't read their Tolkien."
 Gaiman had earlier written in a wider context that "White Supremacists don't own Norse Mythology, even if some of them think they do".